szilvia-csernus/book-cycle/README.md

 ## Database Schema

 The diagram illustrates a layout of the tables represented by my models in the database.
 The tables that were created by  django by default are omitted, as well as the `django-allauth` tables, with the exeption of the `User` table which is directly connected to my `User Profile` and `Order` tables.

+The `Book` model contains most of the product details.
+To enable filtering by both `Year Group` and `Subject`, I chose to create separate models for each category.
+For each book instance, three `Stock` instances are created, representing different conditions: New, Good, and Fair.
+This one-to-many relationship allows me to manage prices, quantities, and reserved quantities based on the book's condition rather than the book itself.
+This structure also facilitates inventory management functions, such as adjusting stock levels, reserving stock while it's in a user's shopping bag, and reducing stock when a purchase is made.

+When a user makes a purchase, the stock item is represented as an `Orderline Item` within the `Order` instance, which establishes a many-to-one relationship.
+The `Order` model contains all the necessary order details, including delivery, contact, and payment information.
+A `User Profile` is only attached to an order if the user has created an account and is signed in.

+Upon user registration on the site and the creation of a `User` instance, a corresponding `User Profile` instance is created to store the user's default shipping and contact information.
+This feature enhances the checkout process for subsequent purchases.

 I used [Lucid Charts](https://lucid.app/) to visualize the database schema.